1j01/nw-screensaver/README.md

 * Streamline the settings window / screensaver window flow (Maybe even make them into one)

-* Hide controls on things like Codepen
-  (maybe if there's no canvas but there's an iframe, present the iframe as it would a canvas) (also, set allowtransparency)

-* Show any canvases that are big enough, not just one (some applications use multiple canvases, even as layers)

 * Per-screensaver setting to disable hiding elements?